 Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a still birth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
 Every Mother’s Day commercial they see, greeting card they pass by, or baby giggle they hear reminds them of what they are not, but so desperately want to become.
 It is like pouring salt into their open wound.
 And on that Sunday when they watch as each mother stands in church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.

 Even for those who have hope that their situation could change and faith so strong to believe that it will, this day is still not easy.
-Because the grief from what she is not and what she has lost, will come pouring down on her like a hurricane.
+Because the grief from what she is not, and the pain from what she has lost, will come pouring down on her like a hurricane.
 And while she should be able to get up and run to the church on this Sunday for healing of her broken heart, much like a sick person runs to a hospital, she can’t.
 Because for her?
 The pain is far greater in the church, then at home.

 But even so, she still needs shelter from the storm.
 A place where she can find peace.
 And hope.
 A place where she doesn’t feel alone.
 Or scared.
 But most of all, she needs someone to take her there.
 Because do you remember in school when the storm alarm would sound and the teacher would lead you to a place of safety?
-You were scared and so she helped you to your knees.
-She showed you how to cover your head with your hands, all the while reminding you in her sweet and gentle voice that it would be okay.
+You were scared and so the teacher helped you to your knees.
+She showed you how to cover your head with your hands, all while reminding you in her sweet and gentle voice that it would be okay.
 Do you remember that?
 Because that is what she needs.

 She needs someone with compassion and understanding, perhaps someone like you, to help her.